Do Go On - 397 - Aviator Charles Kingsford Smith

 And there's another little anecdote that I read on Wikipedia that I quite liked.

-A young New Zealander named Jean Batten attended a dinner in Australia featuring Kingsford
+A young New Zealander named Gene Batten attended a dinner in Australia featuring

 Whoa.

-So he kind of inspired others as well,
+So we kind of inspired others as well.

 It was like the 20s, guys.